-DIRECTORS SHOULD EXERCISE

-INDEPENDENT JUDGEMENT AND

-DISCRETION WHEN AUTHORISING

-REMUNERATION OUTCOMES, TAKING

-ACCOUNT OF COMPANY AND INDIVIDUAL

-PERFORMANCE, AND WIDER
+DIRECTORS SHOULD EXERCISE INDEPENDENT JUDGEMENT AND DISCRETION WHEN AUTHORISING REMUNERATION OUTCOMES, TAKING ACCOUNT OF COMPANY AND INDIVIDUAL PERFORMANCE, AND WIDER CIRCUMSTANCES.

-CIRCUMSTANCES.

 All members of the Remuneration Committee are independent Non-executive Directors.
 They rely on both performance assessment and independently verifiable information about the Society's performance and market information to make determinations of remuneration policy and outcomes.
+The

-The Committee may consult external advisers on pay and rewards and a benchmarking exercise was conducted in 2022.
-No significant adjustments to Executive pay were required as a result of this exercise.
+Committee may consult external advisers on pay and rewards.
+No external benchmarking was conducted during 2024.